km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit27/writeup.md.md

 **git**: Basically allows you to make projects with others and collaborate on them, but there is a lot more to learn.
 Check this [website](https://git-scm.com/) for more.

 **git command**: Allows you to interact with git files in many different ways.

 **git-clone configuration**: Allows you to clone a git repository.
+Syntax- git clone address

 #### Solving the level: